IsoCodeCrafter/Redux_CrudApp/README.md

 export default createStore(rootReducer);
 Reducers Setup:

-Inside the 'redux' folder, create a subfolder to store reducers.
+// Inside the 'redux' folder, create a subfolder to store reducers.
-Inside the reducer folder, create a file named '...reducer.js'.
+// Inside the reducer folder, create a file named '...reducer.js'.
-Create separate reducers for different data groups.
+// Create separate reducers for different data groups.
-*Reducer: A function that decides how the data in the store will change.
+// *Reducer: A function that decides how the data in the store will change.
-Takes two parameters:
+// Takes two parameters:
-State: The current state of the data in the store.
+// State: The current state of the data in the store.
-Action: An object specifying how the store should be affected.
+// Action: An object specifying how the store should be affected.
-The data returned from the reducer is the updated state of the store.
+// The data returned from the reducer is the updated state of the store. v'initialState' holds the initial values of the data to be stored.
-'initialState' holds the initial values of the data to be stored. javascript
+// javascript
 // Example reducer
 const initialState = {
     todos: [],